yorgzz-issa/agent-ip-checker/README.md

-This is a project wheree I use AI to take by web scraping the IP CHECKER SCORE and giving recommendations on how to deal with this IP in cybersecurity
+This is a project wheree I use AI to take by web scraping the IP CHECKER SCORE of a given IP address and gives recommendations on how to deal with this IP in cybersecurity.
+And I also used flask for the UI of this small appliction